SayantanRC/ChatApp/README.md

   ```

 - Send message to a particular peer over a particular port:
   By default, if you are connected to several peers (independant of you being the server or the client) any message typed by you will go to all peers.
-To selectively send a message specify the port by `<port:[PORT]`.
+To selectively send a message specify the port by `<port:[PORT]>` before the message.
 See the following example:
   > Say I am connecting to ports 2100, 2200, 2300:
   > ```
   > <connect:2200>